mysticcoders/www/_posts/2009-07-21-development-and-deployment-mode-how-to-configure-it.markdown

         </init-param>
         ...
 </pre>
-A command-line parameter wicket.configuration:\n
+A command-line parameter wicket.configuration:

 <pre lang="bash" colla="+">
     java ... -Dwicket.configuration=development
 </pre>
-Overriding Application.getConfigurationType() in your Application class:\n
+Overriding Application.getConfigurationType() in your Application class:

 <pre lang="java" colla="+">
     @Override
     public String getConfigurationType() {
         return Application.DEVELOPMENT;
     }
 </pre>
-In our environments, to reduce headache, we have the configuration in web.xml point to "deployment", and in our Jetty Start class, we pass the command-line parameter locally to make it run in "development" mode.\n
+In our environments, to reduce headache, we have the configuration in web.xml point to "deployment", and in our Jetty Start class, we pass the command-line parameter locally to make it run in "development" mode.